anandku06/SaveTheEggs/notes.md

+## Some JS concepts learned here
+- JS classes are hoisted, but they are not initialised until that particular line is read
+- Objects in JS are so called reference datatypes i.e. refers to the space where the main class is stored.

 # <canvas>
 - used to draw graphics, animations, and render game scenes directly on a webpage using JS.
 - essentially a container for graphics that you can draw using scripting